-Figure 1 shows the workflow necessary to scan, process, and upload a document.
+Figure 3 shows the workflow necessary to scan, process, and upload documents.
 This workflow involves two computers: the ProDB server and local computers that are connected to the scanner hardware at the partner's workstations.

 The four main steps in the workflow are: